IvanYeung0610/Plants-vs-Ants/README.md

 Joshua Liu:

 Ivan Yeung: I worked on the home and what happens when the ants reach the home.
 I also added a font for the text on the game over screen when the ants reach the home.
 Not sure how to revert back to normal font.
 I plan on tweaking the font and then working on the buttons on the gameover screen that will allow players to start over.

+6/02

+Joshua Liu:

+Ivan Yeung: I worked on adding a default font for cases outside of the gameover mode.
+I also worked on the restart button that allows the player to restart the level they are on if they lose.
+I also added a quitButton template which can also serve as a template for other possible buttons in the future.